ChrisTitusTech/win10script/README.md

 - Disabling Hide Scroll bars.
 - Disabling smooth scrolling.
 - Disabling microsoft usertracking.
+- Disabling more of Un nessessary Services For Gaming.
+- Disabling New Microsoft MeetNow.
+- Unbinned StartMenu Titles and forced apps only view.
 - Show taskbar buttons only on taskbar where window is open.
 - Disabling GameDVR1.
 - Disabling GameDVR2.